The Pinto Carver Essay Contest 2015

-Write an essay in which you agree or disagree with the narrator’s (who may call Proust) assertion about fact and belief.
+Write an essay in which you agree or disagree that there are limits to what human beings should know.
 Needless to say, the more well developed your thoughts, the more specific your language, the better.

 Specifications: 750-1000 words, titled, double-spaced, and typed, with your name in the upper-right hand corner.
 No cover page.